imalikov/pine_script_docs/source/language/Objects.rst

-``y`` will contain the value of `high <https://www.tradingview.com/pine-script-reference/v5/#var_na>__` and the ``xloc`` field will contain its default value of `xloc.bar_time <https://www.tradingview.com/pine-script-reference/v5/#var_xloc{dot}bar_time>`__ because no exact value was defined for it when creating the object.
+``y`` will contain the value of `high <https://www.tradingview.com/pine-script-reference/v5/#var_na>__` and the ``xloc`` field will contain its default value of `xloc.bar_time <https://www.tradingview.com/pine-script-reference/v5/#var_xloc{dot}bar_time>`__ because no value was defined for it when creating the object.

 Object placeholders can also be created by declaring `na` object names using the following: